stackweaver/tree/README.md

-**Hi!**
+# Full-Stack Web Development Outline

+**What is this?**

-This page attempts to aid navigation of web dev by exploring it through a nested structure.
+This page attempts to create a nested structure of all aspects of web development.
+It will be progressively improved based on community feedback.

+**Why?**

 It is being built and integrated into an educational platform for full-stack development called Stackweaver ([contact on Discord](https://discord.gg/nSAveSC)).

-The goal is to do this collaboratively with the community so it makes as few assumptions as possible.
+This outline is central to how the platform itself will be structured.

 It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.

-I would greatly appreciate any suggestions or feedback on the topics or categories below.

 Note: Some items below can be clicked for related resources (non-biased and official where possible).